AaronAWB/Colloquy/README.md

 * Styling relies primarily on React Bootstrap.
 * Pages are routed using React Router.
 * Websockets communication uses the socket.io-client library.
-* HTTP calls to the server's REST API are supported with the axios library.
+* HTTP calls to the server's REST API are supported with the axios library.ß
 * Webtokens are stored in localStorage for user authentication.

 ### Server